-- Objective Measure 2.a: Supervised Practice Application Rate At least 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation. - Objective Measure 2.b: Supervised Practice Acceptance Rate At least 50% of program graduates are admitted to a supervised practice program within 12 months of graduation. - Objective Measure 2.c: Registration Exam Pass Rate The program's one-year pass rate (graduates who pass the registration exam within one year of the first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%. - Objective Measure 2.d: Employer Perception of Graduate Preparation At least 70% of employers of program graduates who respond to the Employer Survey indicate that program graduates have a "good" to "excellent" level of knowledge to secure and maintain employment.
+- Objective Measure 2.a: Supervised Practice Application Rate - At least 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation. - Objective Measure 2.b: Supervised Practice Acceptance Rate - At least 50% of program graduates are admitted to a supervised practice program within 12 months of graduation. - Objective Measure 2.c: Post-Graduate Education Rate - At least 10% of students not applying to, or not accepted into, supervised practice are accepted into post-graduate education within three years of graduation. - Objective Measure 2.d: Registration Exam Pass Rate - The program's one-year pass rate (graduates who pass the registration exam within one year of the first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%. - Objective Measure 2.e: Employer Perception of Graduate Preparation - At least 70% of employers of program graduates who respond to the Employer Survey indicate that program graduates have a "good" to "excellent" level of knowledge to secure and maintain employment.